samuelbalogh/uTIL/README.md

 `git add .` or `git add -A` or `git add --all`
 add everything

+`git cherry-pick SHA`
+apply a commit from another branch to the current one

 `git reset HEAD <file>`
 revert changes in a file to last commit

+##### Fetching, merging, pulling

+`git fetch`
+get recent changes from remote

+`git pull`
+fetch and merge changes (prone to conflicts!)

+`git pull --rebase`
+pull with a rebase to maintain linear history and avoid conflicts

 ##### Clean up

 `git branch -D <branch name>`
 delete branch

 ##### Stash (cut & paste)